 A student re-entering any clinical course after one full semester of absence must pass a comprehensive skills test-off related to the last clinical course completed, demonstrate competency in oral and parenteral medication administration, and pass a written medication dosage calculation examination.
 The student will be allowed two chances to pass these skills to the satisfaction of the nursing faculty.
 A skills review packet will be provided to the student.
 These skills must be performed satisfactorily before the student will be allowed to proceed to the clinical area.
-If the skills are not demonstrated satisfactorily, the student will be denied.
+If the skills are not demonstrated satisfactorily, the student will be dropped from the nursing program, or a student's application for re-admission will be denied.
 It is the responsibility of the student to contact the Nursing Chair to schedule a test-off time with a nursing faculty.
 A comprehensive standardized examination from the previous nursing course will be used to validate knowledge of the didactic portion of the course.
 All validation assessment must be completed the week prior to the first day of class.